AleksandarFaraj/blocksite/README.md

 (xvideos)

 ### Description
 As you saw, dot is backslashed.
-Without backslashing dot match any character.
+Without backslashing dot matches any character.
 This is how works regular expressions.

 Vertical line is alternation sign, it divides one hostname from another.

 Each hostname should be placed inside brackets.
 Brackets are used for grouping letters.
 It allows you use alternations for whole words not for just two letters.

 That's all what you really need to know about regular expressions to use this extension.
 Just do like in example above, it's simple.